-The cap rate of a property is determined based on the potential revenue and the risk level as compared to other properties.
-Importantly, the cap rate will not provide a total return on investment.
-Instead, it will indicate an estimate of how long it will take to recover the initial investment in the property.
+The cap rate of a property is determined based on its potential revenue and risk level as compared to other properties.
+Importantly, the cap rate won’t provide a total return on investment.
+Instead, it will indicate an estimate of how long it will take to recover your initial investment in a property.

-In order to effectively use this metric, you’ll need to learn how to calculate the cap rate.
-The formula you’ll need to calculate the cap rate is simply net operating income (NOI) divided by the property’s current market value.
+To effectively use this metric, you’ll need to learn how to calculate the cap rate.
+The formula for cap rate is:

-Let’s walk through an example of this calculation to illuminate this formula.
+Let’s walk through an example to better illustrate how to use this formula.

 1. Calculate The Property’s Net Operating Income

-First things first, you’ll need to learn how to calculate the net operation income (NOI).
-The NOI is essentially the sum of the property’s income streams minus the sum of the property’s expenses.
+First, you’ll need to learn how to calculate the net operating income (NOI).
+The NOI is essentially the sum of a property’s income streams minus the sum of the property’s expenses.

 Once you’ve determined the property’s income and expenses, you can subtract the costs from the income.
 At that point, you’ll determine the NOI.
 In our case, the net operating income for the property is $4,000 per month or $48,000 per year.